EllaKaye/r.package.example/README.md

 # r.package.example

-An example package for the workshop.
+An example package for the GHA workshop at useR!2024.